salmon: A Symbolic Linear Regression Package for Python: Model building and fitting

-We specify a quantitative variable in the model by creating a \code{Quantitative} object (or \code{Q} for short).
-Alternatively, we could have created a general variable using \code{V} and let \pkg{salmon} infer that the variables are quantitative when the model is actually fit to data.
+Notice that a quantitative variable is specified by creating a \code{Quantitative} object, or \code{Q} for short, with the name of the column in the \code{DataFrame}.
+Alternatively, we could have created a generic variable using \code{V} and let \pkg{salmon} infer the type.
 Either way, these variable objects become the explanatory (\code{x}) and response (\code{y}) components of a \code{LinearModel} object.

-Notice that an intercept is added by default, as evidenced by the constant term \code{1} in the printout.
-To specify a model without an intercept, we could either insert \code{- 1} (similar to \proglang{R}) or specify \code{intercept=False}:
+An intercept is added by default, as evidenced by the constant term \code{1} in the printout.
+To specify a model without an intercept, we could either insert \code{- 1} into the expression (which mirrors the formula syntax of \proglang{R}) or specify \code{intercept=False}: